LaffertyDev/Portal0/README.md

 1. setup icons
 1. Get the girlfriend to design me a logo
 1. Include a picture of me
-1. figure out what the hell goes on homepage
 1. Import & fix all of my old school projects
 1. make timeline of work experience because that is definitely dank
 1. setup contact info request w/ google recaptcha or something similar